 Templemore town park consists of approximately 90 acres.
 The park is a favourite of many who love the walks, lakes, wildlife, sporting facilities, playground, and easy parking facilities.

 The park boasts a fantastic playground.
-As it’s situated on the grounds of the Lake , it is perfect for family walks and the children can also feed the ducks.
-Another advantage this playground has over others if the outdoor adult exercise equipment enabling parents to work out while watching their kids having a swinging time!
+As it’s situated on the grounds of the Lake, it is perfect for family walks and the children can also feed the ducks.
+Another advantage this playground has over others is the outdoor adult exercise equipment enabling parents to work out while watching their kids having a swinging time!

-Do you have a favourite playground in Tipperary?
-Tell us about it in the comments below.
+Over to you now.
+Do you have any favourite playgrounds in Tipperary?
+Tell us in the comments below.